osamaalmughanni/Kumiko/README.md

 ---

 ## Contribution

-If you enjoy using Kumiko, consider making a <a href="https://liberapay.com/osamaalmughanni/donate" target="_blank">donation</a> or subscribing to our premium plans.
+We value your feedback and encourage you to <a href="https://github.com/osamaalmughanni/Kumiko/issues/new" target="_blank">open an issue</a> for major changes.
+Your input is important to us, as it helps us address concerns and incorporate suggestions.

-Feel free to reach out to us at mail@getkumiko.com for any inquiries or feedback.
-For major changes, please open an issue.
+If you enjoy using Kumiko, consider making a <a href="https://liberapay.com/osamaalmughanni/donate" target="_blank">donation</a> or support us by subscribing to our premium plans.

 ---